ryrob30/mobile-services.en/help/using/c-manage-app-settings/c-mob-confg-app/configure-push-messaging/configure-app-apns-gcm.md

 1. Scroll down to **[!UICONTROL Push Notifications]** and click the correct **[!UICONTROL Create Certificate...]** button.

    The button you click depends whether you are creating a certificate for Development or Production.
-1. Follow the steps outlined on the Apple website to create your CSR, upload it, and generate your certificate.
+1. Follow the steps on how to create your CSR on Apple's website, upload the CSR, and generate your certificate.
 1. Scroll down to the **[!UICONTROL Push Notifications]** section and download the SSL certificate you just created.
-1. Double-click the certificate you downloaded to add it to your keychain.
+1. Double-click the downloaded certificate to add it to your keychain.

-**SSL Certificate and Private Key**
+### SSL certificate and private keys

-To get your SSL Certificate and Private Key (APNS):
+To get your SSL certificate and private key (APNS):

 1. Open **[!UICONTROL Keychain Access]**.
 1. Click **[!UICONTROL My Certificates]** and find the appropriate **[!UICONTROL Push iOS Push Services Certificate]** for your app and environment.